 Brenda is the Executive Director for the Southern Ontario Water Consortium (SOWC).
 Since 2011, SOWC has helped water companies access unique facilities for real world demonstration, find the right researcher match across its 10 academic partner institutions and leverage R&D investments.
 With support from the Federal Economic Development Agency for Southern Ontario, SOWC has recently established the Advancing Water Technologies fund for collaborative demonstration projects by southern Ontario water companies.
 As Senior Policy Advisor to two Ontario Ministers of Environment, Brenda played a key role in the introduction and passage of the Water Opportunities Act.
 She is a member of the Forum for Leadership on Water (FLOW Canada).

-Debra Sikora has been with the Ontario Public Service for over 25 years and 2 years ago joined the Ministry of Agriculture, Food and Rural Affairs (OMAFRA).
+Debra Sikora has been with the Ontario Public Service for over 26 years, joining the Ministry of Agriculture and Food and the Ministry of Rural Affairs (OMAFRA) in 2013.
 In her current role, she is responsible for overseeing the Food Safety and Environment Division to support the vision of Safe Food, Healthy Animals, and a Healthy Environment.
 Prior to joining OMAFRA, Debra was the Assistant Deputy Minister and Chief Administrative Officer with the Ministry of the Environment.
 Ms. Sikora earned a Bachelor of Applied Science in Geological Engineering from the University of Toronto.

 Michael Thorne is a Municipal Consultant with over 50 years of experience in the planning, operation and construction of water, wastewater and solid waste projects.
 He spent 15 years with the Ministry of the Environment managing the South Peel Water and Sewage System prior to joining the Municipality of Metropolitan Toronto, where he held a variety of senior positions including the Commissioner of Works with the Metro Works Department.
 Since then, Michael has provided a variety of consulting services in delivering capital water and wastewater programs for the Regions of Halton, Durham, and Peel and the City of Hamilton.
 He is currently working with the Region of Halton.